-Depending on market conditions, we shall be consolidating the investment portfolio of SICOM General Fund by adding to its existing investment holdings boasting a sound performance track record and representing attractive underlying market fundamentals using a cost-averaging strategy amidst a potentially volatile investment environment.
-Moreover, we shall continue to research for attractive investment opportunities and invest for the long-term in identified asset classes, both domestically and overseas.
+Depending on market conditions, we shall be consolidating the investment portfolio of SICOM Overseas Diversified Fund by adding to its existing investment holdings boasting a sound performance track record and representing attractive underlying market fundamentals using a cost-averaging strategy amidst a potentially volatile investment environment.
+Moreover, we shall continue to research for attractive investment opportunities and invest for the long-term in identified asset classes.